 What Is Everyday Diversity?

-If you are looking for books which show diverse characters interacting with everyday situations of contemporary life, this is the place for you.
-While many books focus on specific aspects of certain cultures, this article contains books which feature diverse children in everyday setttings.
+If you are looking for books that show diverse characters interacting with everyday situations of contemporary life, this is the place for you.
+While many books focus on specific aspects of certain cultures, this article contains books that feature diverse children in everyday settings.
 The children in the books on the following list are dealing with food, toys, clothes, friends, relatives, fears, hopes, and all the other things that are involved with being a human child.
 The message is that diverse children all around us can see themselves mirrored in books with everyday situations.

 If you would like a list of books for children who are a little older, look for my article, Everyday Diversity Books for Preschoolers and Primary Grades.

 I love using lift-the-flap books with babies and toddlers.
 They are just enough like a game of peek-a-boo to keep them entranced.

 In Bug Hunt Salina Yoon shows us a young girl ready to explore outside on a summer's day.
 "I'm your bug guide," she says, "Come search with me!"

 Next, we see a page with childlike drawings of different bugs, and the text tells us that some flutter, some crawl, and some fly.
 I can see an opportunity here to talk about the different pictures with a little one on your lap.
 You can discuss what their names are, what colors they are, and how they move around.

 On the next few pages, Yoon shows us a brightly-colored bug on the outside of the flap.
 When you lift it, you can see several bugs in their habitat, along with a rhyming couplet that gives us a little information on that bug.
 The name of the bug is also given in large white letters, a feature which I like because it gives the reader a chance to point out the word for each thing.
 We know that it's too earlier to try to teach a baby or toddler to read, but that we can get across the idea that there are words in a book that we are reading, and we aren't simply "reading" the pictures.